bjorne/tetra/README.md

 # Tetra

 An Amazon S3 client for the terminal.

-Features...
+   $ npm install -g tetra

+Features include:

 * Curses-like UI with vim bindings for browsing S3 (using [blessed](https://github.com/chjj/blessed))